pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 The algorithms works by calculating the log-evidence $\log E$ for a given initial partition $C_i$ (community structure).
 It then proposes slight changes to the partition and calculates the difference in log-evidence $\Delta \log E$.
 If the new partition $C_{i+1}$ has a larger log-evidence $\Delta \log E > 0$, the new partition is accepted.
 If not, the partition is still accepted with probability $P(C_{i+1}=C_i)\sim \exp(\Delta \log E/T_A)$ where $T_A$ is the annealing temperature.
 This parameter controls how likely the new partition is accepted.
 At large values, this prevents getting stuck in local optima.
 During the search the annealing temperature is gradually lowered allowing the algorithm to converge to an optimal solution.
 See https://en.wikipedia.org/wiki/Simulated_annealing for more details.

+The algorithm can change the partition in three ways:
+- merge: two communities are merged into a single community
+- split: a single community is split into two communities (not necessarily of the same size)
+- switch: a node from one community is placed inside another community

 ## Requirements
 The code uses C++ version 11.